45 Truly Fun Things To Do In California

 Visit Redwood National and State Park

-Some Europeans have said that visiting one national park in America is like visiting them all.
-I don’t think so!
-Such an assessment is far from the truth.
-The Redwood National and State Park in the northern part of the California is home to old-growth forests featuring the tallest and most massive trees on the planet and a great place to visit!
+The Redwood National and State Park in the northern part of California is home to old-growth forests featuring the tallest and most massive trees on the planet and a great place to visit!

 The park is densely populated by coastal redwoods, also known as sequoia trees.
 The sequoias here are the only surviving species of the sequoia genus.
-The tallest among them approach 400 feet in height and nearly 30 feet in diameter.
-Some of these trees are so massive that engineers simply bored through them, rather than cutting them down, in order to complete a road through the forest.
+The tallest among them approaches 400 feet in height and nearly 30 feet in diameter.

 Hike around Yosemite National Park

-You really should not skip Yosemite National Park when visiting California, especially if you are into hiking, and not after reading Cheryl Strayed’s book and her story of walking the Pacific Crest Trail (PCT).
-Boasting more than 1200 km of trails, the park has been a UNESCO World Heritage site since 1984 thanks to its impressive biodiversity.
-There are more than 400 different species of animals and just as many kind of birds living in the park.
+Boasting more than 1200 km (750 miles) of trails, the park has been a UNESCO World Heritage site since 1984 thanks to its impressive biodiversity.
+There are more than 400 different species of animals and just as many kinds of birds living in the park.

-Places you should not skip in Yosemite National Park include Yosemite Falls, the fifth highest waterfall in the world with a jump of roughly 740 meters.
+One of the most popular places to visit in Yosemite National Park includes Yosemite Falls, the fifth-highest waterfall in the world, with a jump of roughly 740 meters.
 You can even hike to the top of the falls.
-Another great hike is the one to Half Dome; whereas if you are looking for something a bit less challenging you can consider the Vernal Falls footbridge and the Mirror Lake Loop.
-For full enjoyment, make sure to go on a multi-day hike for some awe-inspiring landscapes.
+Another great hike is the one to Half Dome, whereas if you are looking for something a bit less challenging, you can consider the Vernal Falls footbridge and the Mirror Lake Loop.

 Here are some good tours that go to Yosemite: